isomerpages/pmo-nccs/_singapores-climate-action/Adaptation Efforts/coastal-protection.md

 high tides, sea levels could rise up to 5 metres.
 Singapore is particularly vulnerable to the threat of sea level rise, as around 30 per cent of our island is less than 5 metres above mean sea level.</p>
-<p>National Water Agency PUB manages both inland and coastal floods holistically
+<p>PUB, Singapore's National Water Agency manages both inland and coastal
-and leads and coordinates whole-of-government efforts in ensuring coastal and flood resilience.</p>
+floods holistically and leads and coordinates whole-of-government efforts in ensuring coastal and flood resilience.</p>
 <p>Since 2021, Singapore has progressively commenced site-specific studies
 (SSS) at various sections of the coastline to develop tailored coastal protection measures.
 The SSS for City-East Coast, which covers the Greater